Hotels near Eagle Mountain Golf Club

 Which hotels near Eagle Mountain Golf Club have a fitness center?

-Which hotels near Eagle Mountain Golf Club have a pool?
+Which hotels near Eagle Mountain Golf Club have an outdoor pool?

 Do any hotels near Eagle Mountain Golf Club offer a shuttle?